 Measurements are useful in cases where the fields are difficult to calculate and where the calculations yield values that are near the exposure limit threshold.
-ITU-T Rec.
-K.61 gives guidance on measurement methods that can be used to verify compliance with EMF exposure standards.
-In addition, the publications listed in clause 2, and any applicable national standards, should be consulted for information about measuring EMF.
-Also, a number of publications listed in the Bibliography provide detailed information about measuring EMF fields at various frequencies.
+[ITU-T K.61] gives guidance on measurement methods that can be used to verify compliance with EMF exposure standards.
+In addition, [b-IEC 60657], [b-IEC 61786] and [b-IEC 61566], and any applicable national standards, should be consulted for information about measuring EMF.
+A number of other publications also listed in the Bibliography provide detailed information about measuring EMF fields at various frequencies.